 We sort your Self Assessment for you. £169, all in.

-Do I need to pay Capital Gains Tax if I gift property?
+Do I need to pay Capital Gains Tax on gifted property?

 • 2 min read

-Check our our Capital Gains Tax calculator to work out how much you need to pay.
+Check out our Capital Gains Tax calculator to work out how much you need to pay.

 Can I sell my property “at a friendly low price” so I don’t pay CGT?